 \textit{Question 1: In how many provinces or municipalites does the peak-season standard for vocational secondary school employees exceed 450 yuan in the table(c) of Figure \ref{fig:table} ?}

-Thanks to the proposed \textbf{Orthogonal Tree Induction (OTI)}, our method is able to correctly recover hierarchical administrative relations, such as those between Heilongjiang Province, Harbin, and other subordinate cities.
-Consequently, when determining whether the peak-season standard exceeds 450 yuan, our approach performs value comparisons across all relevant entries (e.g., 600, 400 versus 450), leading to the correct conclusion that Heilongjiang Province does not satisfy the condition.As a result, our method identifies exactly three valid regions—\textit{Shanghai, Anhui Province, and Beijing}.
-In contrast, flattening-based baselines fail to preserve inter-city dependencies within provinces (e.g., other cities in Heilongjiang and Zhejiang), which causes incomplete comparisons and false positives, ultimately producing an incorrect count of five.
+Thanks to the proposed \textbf{OTI}, our method correctly recovers hierarchical administrative relations, such as those between Heilongjiang Province, Harbin, and other subordinate cities.
+Consequently, when determining whether the peak-season standard exceeds 450 yuan, our approach performs value comparisons across all relevant entries, e.g., \textit{600}, \textit{400} versus 450, leading to the correct conclusion that Heilongjiang Province does not satisfy the condition.As a result, our method identifies exactly three valid regions—\textit{Shanghai, Anhui Province, and Beijing}.
+In contrast, flattening-based baselines fail to preserve inter-city dependencies within provinces, e.g., \textit{other cities} in \textit{Heilongjiang} and \textit{Zhejiang}, which causes incomplete comparisons and false positives, ultimately producing an incorrect count of five.

 \textit{Question 2: What is the percentage of the population together with education below a bachelor's degree in the first half of 2007 in the table(d) of Figure \ref{fig:table}?}